The bridge will be temporarily closed in spring 2021 to complete the remaining seasonally dependent work.

 About the Project

-The southbound 170 Street Bridge over the CN Rail yard (known as B171) will undergo rehabilitation work in 2017.
-This will include deck removal and replacement, barrier rehabilitation, and abutment rehabilitation.
-Some underdeck bridge work, including pier repairs and slope protection repair/replacement, will be done on both B171 and the northbound bridge (known as B170).
+The southbound 170 Street Bridge over the CN Rail yard (known as B171) underwent rehabilitation work in 2017.
+This included deck removal and replacement, barrier rehabilitation, and abutment rehabilitation.
+Some underdeck bridge work, including pier repairs and slope protection repair/replacement, was done on both B171 and the northbound bridge (known as B170).

 170 Street is a major north-south arterial roadway connecting Edmonton industrial, commercial, and residential areas with St. Albert and Yellowhead Trail/Highway 16.

-The intersection of 170 Street and Yellowhead Trail features three bridges: two side-by-side over the CN Rail yard (B170 northbound and B171 southbound); and one with two-way traffic over Yellowhead Trail (B185).
+The intersection of 170 Street and Yellowhead Trail features 3 bridges: 2 side-by-side over the CN Rail yard (B170 northbound and B171 southbound); and 1 with 2-way traffic over Yellowhead Trail (B185).
 B185 was completed in 1982, with B170/B171 completed in 1983.
-The bridges include three lanes of traffic in both directions, turning lanes onto Yellowhead Trail, and a sidewalk on the east side.
-This is the first major rehabilitation of these bridges.
-There is currently no timeline for further rehabilitation work on B170 and B185.
+The bridges include 3 lanes of traffic in both directions, turning lanes onto Yellowhead Trail, and a sidewalk on the east side.
+This was the first major rehabilitation of these bridges.